 Anti-Olympic petition gains tens of thousands of signatures

-An online petition calling for the Tokyo Olympics to be canceled has gained ten of thousands of signatures since being launched in Japan just days ago.
+An online petition calling for the Tokyo Olympics to be canceled has gained tens of thousands of signatures since being launched in Japan only days ago.

 The rollout of the petition comes with Tokyo, Osaka and several other areas under a state of emergency with coronavirus infections rising — particularly new variants.
 The state of emergency is to expire on May 11, but some reports in Japan say it is likely to be extended.

-The postponed Olympic are to open in just under three months on July 23.
+The postponed Olympics are to open in just under three months on July 23.

-Although 70 to 80% of Japanese citizens in polls say they want the Olympics canceled or postponed, there is no indication this will happen.
-Japanese Prime Minister Yoshihide Suga, Tokyo organizing committee President Seiko Hashimoto, and Bach have repeatedly said the games will go on as scheduled.
+Although 70-80% of Japanese citizens in polls say they want the Olympics canceled or postponed, there is no indication this will happen.
+Japanese Prime Minister Yoshihide Suga, Tokyo organizing committee president Seiko Hashimoto, and Bach have repeatedly said the games will go on as scheduled.

 Organizers and the IOC unveiled so-called Playbooks last week, explaining rules for athletes and others to show how the Olympics can be held in the middle of a pandemic.
 Several test events have been conducted in the last few days, and organizers have reported few problems.

 The Olympic torch relay has been crisscrossing Japan for a month.
-Organizers says that eight people working on the relay have tested positive for the virus.
+Organizers say that eight people working on the relay have tested positive for the virus.

 The Tokyo Olympics have become a face-saving exercise for Japan, which has officially spent $15.4 billion to prepare them.
 For the IOC, the Tokyo Olympics are critical since 73% of its income comes from selling television rights.